 Violators of TCPA laws not only engage in illegal marketing practice but show a disregard an inherent common courtesy that should protect the American consumer in their private life.
 Institutions must be held responsible for their actions, and individuals have the right to hire attorneys and fight companies for compensation.

 If you never gave a company written consent, or if you enrolled in a “Do Not Call” registry, and marketers continue to solicit you, please contact an experienced consumer protection attorney.
 Any person who has received calls or messages that violate the TCPA may be able to file a lawsuit and seek compensation up to $1,500 per illegal call.

 If you have received unlawful and pestering marketing calls and have questions about the legal options available in Ohio, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding TCPA violations.